agsight

 needs

-• A tool that delivers local, crop-specific recommendations in a clean format so they can make quick decisions on the field.
+• Local, crop-specific recommendations in a clean format so they can make quick decisions on the field.

-• A platform that reduces their mental load, with minimal setup, no required hardware, and instant visibility into what matters most: irrigation, stresses, and yield.
+• Minimal setup, no required hardware, and instant visibility into what matters most: irrigation, stresses, and yield.

 An elderly farmer peers into his fields behind his tractor.